Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

+corresponding to $\theta=\frac{\pi}{2}$.
 The maximum resource in terms of entanglement between Alice and Bob$^i$ ($i\geq 2$) becomes, $\max_{\lbrace\lambda_k\rbrace_{k=1}^{i-1}} \mathbb{C}(\rho^{i})$.
-The maximization of the resources, whether it is geometric discord or entanglement w.r.t. the $\lambda_k$ values, are chosen such that, for all the previous Bobs the state remains useful for RSP outside the classical domain.
+The maximization of the resources, whether it is geometric discord or entanglement w.r.t. the $\lambda_k$ values, are chosen such that, for all the previous Bobs the state remains useful for RSP outside the classical domain characterized by our classical strategy.
 In other words, the maximum resource remaining for Bob$^i$ is such that, all Bobs from Bob$^1$ to Bob$^{i-1}$ are successful in the task of RSP.
 We emphasize that this is not equivalent to sharing of resource in terms of geometric discord or entanglement among multiple observers at one side.

-We compute the maximum available resources in terms of both geometric discord and concurrence that remains after every successful step of RSP.
+We compute the maximum available resources in terms of both geometric discord and concurrence that remain after every successful step of RSP against our classical strategy.
 The resource gets diminished after subsequent measurements of Bobs.
-In each case we have to calculate the maximum utilizable resource present in the shared state to know whether the state can be further used for RSP or not.
-For instance, after measurements by Bobs successful for RSP upto Bob$^{i-1}$, we have to calculate the maximum discord that remains in the state $\rho^i$ shared between Alice and Bob$^i$ such that Bob$^i$'s ability to perform RSP by using $\rho^i$ can be known.
-The maximization depends on the ability of all Bobs upto Bob$^{i-1}$ to perform RSP specified by the range of sharpness parameters shown subsequently in Table \ref{tab:t1} where the remote states are prepared from the equatorial great circle of the Bloch sphere.
-Similarly, the concurrence as a measure of entanglement for the states $\rho^i$ is maximized.
+In each case we can calculate the maximum utilizable resource present in the shared state to know whether the state can be further used for RSP or not.
+For instance, after measurements by Bobs successful for RSP upto Bob$^{i-1}$, the maximum discord that remains in the state $\rho^i$ shared between Alice and Bob$^i$ can be calculated such that Bob$^i$'s ability to perform RSP by using $\rho^i$ can be known.
+The maximization depends on the ability of all Bobs upto Bob$^{i-1}$ to perform RSP specified by the range of sharpness parameters shown in the column 2 of Table \ref{tab:t1} where the remote states are prepared from the equatorial great circle of the Bloch sphere.
+Similarly, the concurrence as a measure of entanglement for the states $\rho^i$ are maximized.